 - Provide an itinerary to download.

-- Highlight some other packages too.
+- Highlight some other packages to induce bounce-backs.

 - Highlight images of those places.